dawsers/hyprscroller/README.md

 and variations.

-It shows all the windows on your monitors' active workspaces in overview, and waits for a combination of number key presses (overlaid on each window) to quickly change focus to the selected window.
-Pressing any key that is not a number or a combination that doesn't exist, exits jump mode without changes.
+It shows all the windows on your monitors' active workspaces in overview, and waits for a combination of key presses (overlaid on each window) to quickly change focus to the selected window.
+Pressing any key that is not on the list or a combination that doesn't exist, exits jump mode without changes.

-Depending on the total number of windows, you will have to press more or less keys.
-For example, if there are ten or less windows, `0` to `9` will allow you to change focus to any of them.
-If there are more, you will need to press more keys.
+Depending on the total number of windows and keys you set on your list, you will have to press more or less times.
 Each window has its full combination on the overlay.

 You can call `jump` from any mode: overview, full screen or normal mode.

-There are three options related to `scroller:jump`:
+There are four options related to `scroller:jump`:
+`plugin:scroller:jump_labels_font`, `plugin:scroller:jump_labels_color`,
-`plugin:scroller:jump_labels_font`, `plugin:scroller:jump_labels_color` and
+`plugin:scroller:jump_labels_scale` and `plugin:scroller:jump_labels_keys`.
-`plugin:scroller:jump_labels_scale`.
 These options are explained in detail in **Options**.

 ## Marks